MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/teams-store-validation-guidelines.md

   :::image type="icon" source="~/assets/images/submission/validation-incorrect-icon.png"::: Task module embeds the entire app.

 > [!TIP]
-> For information on creating a high-quality app experience, see the [Teams task module design guidelines](~/task-modules-and-cards/task-modules/design-teams-task-modules.md).
+> For more information on creating a high-quality app experience, see [Teams task module design guidelines](~/task-modules-and-cards/task-modules/design-teams-task-modules.md).

 ## Meeting extensions

 >[!NOTE]
-> The follwoing section references Microsoft Commercial Marketplace Policy #1140.4.2.
+> The follwoing content is inline with Microsoft Commercial Marketplace Policy number 1140.4.2.

-If your app includes a meeting extension, make sure it adheres to these guidelines.

 > [!TIP]
 > For information on creating a high-quality app experience, see the [Teams meeting extension design guidelines](~/apps-in-teams-meetings/design/designing-apps-in-meetings.md).

+If your app includes a meeting extension, make sure it adheres to these guidelines:

-Meeting extensibility apps must offer a responsive in-meeting experience that is responsive and aligned to the Teams meeting experience.
+* Meeting extensibility apps:  Meeting extensibility apps must offer a responsive in-meeting experience that is responsive and aligned to the Teams meeting experience.
 Pre and post-meeting experiences aren't mandatory.

-Pre-meeting app experience: A pre-meeting experience must be relevant to the workflow of the meeting.
+  * Pre-meeting app experience: A pre-meeting experience must be relevant to the workflow of the meeting.
 Users can find and add meeting apps, perform pre-meeting tasks such as developing a poll to survey the meeting participants.

-Post-meeting app experience: A post-meeting experience must be relevant to the workflow of the meeting.
+  * Post-meeting app experience: A post-meeting experience must be relevant to the workflow of the meeting.
 Users can view the results of the meeting such as poll survey results or feedback and other app content.

-In-meeting app experience: You can engage meeting participants during the meeting and enhance the meeting experience for all the attendees.
+  * In-meeting app experience: You can engage meeting participants during the meeting and enhance the meeting experience for all the attendees.
 Attendees must not go outside the Teams meeting for completing core user workflows.

 Your app must offer value beyond providing custom Together Mode scenes in Teams.